logo

 Malaria Tablets

 Most of the Tanzanian regions are situated in the malaria zone, so it is recommended that you consult your physician on the prescription that is right for you.
 Pregnant women are not allowed to take malaria prevention drugs and are cautioned before entering any malaria area.
-To set your mind at ease, we stayed in Zanzibar for 2 years and fortunately never contracted malaria.
+To set your mind at ease, we have testimony of people who stayed in Tanzania for more than one year and never contracted malaria.
 This is not to say you won’t get it.
 JUST BE CAREFUL.

 Insect/ Mosquito repellent